Image by Oli Götting from Pixabay

 Introductions

-Software Architecture for Developers by Simon Brown is a practical, pragmatic and lightweight guide to software architecture, specifically aimed at software developers.
+Software Architecture for Developers by Simon Brown is a practical, pragmatic, and lightweight software architecture guide specifically aimed at software developers. |

 website

-Software Architecture: The Hard Parts is structured as a narrative about a team breaking down a faulty outdated monolithic application into a modern microservices-based architecture.
-The authors compare different aspects of how a monolithic architecture might have been written to do something in the past, then how a modern microservice architecture could do the same thing today, offering advice and approaches for effective tradeoff analysis when refactoring a large monolith app.
+Software Architecture: The Hard Parts is structured as a narrative about a team breaking down a faulty, outdated monolithic application into a modern microservices-based architecture.
+The authors compare different aspects of how a monolithic architecture might have been written to do something in the past, then how modern microservice architecture could do the same thing today, offering advice and approaches for practical trade-off analysis when refactoring a large monolith app. | ||

 Career Development

 The Staff Engineer's Path by Tanya Reilly.
-Similar to my view of architects the staff engineer's path allows engineers to contribute at a high level as role models, driving big projects, determining technical strategy, and raising everyone's skills.
+Similar to my view of architects, the staff engineer's path allows engineers to contribute at a high level as role models, driving big projects, determining technical strategy, and raising everyone's skills. |

 website